akrausesap/conuhacks5/README.md

 This will enable you to import and work with the provided VM image that can be found here: https://sap-my.sharepoint.com/:u:/p/and_krause/ETYA5D2nJIxLvwvAGvnwlqQBGbWrMNF-ePym4TY4UA3vCw?e=MArq5s

-The username/password combination for the Linux OS installed is (`hacker/sap`)
+The username/password combination for the Linux OS installed is (`hacker/sap`).
+This VM is going to be your local work environment.
+You should not need to install software on your local laptop.

 Kubernetes uses Docker Containers as a foundation.
 To make them available in cloud environments, you need an internet facing Container Registry.
 Docker Hub is such a registry.
 Create a free account on https://hub.docker.com/ to finish off the list of prerequisites.

-Then, login with your account using the command `docker login --username UNAME --password PWD`

 ## Download and Installation
 This sample project - you need to download it and use the sample code and images.
 Then follow the step by step instructions in this project in order to setup and run the sample application.